looeejee/olympic-graph/README.md

 # olympic-graph
-A graph containing info from Paris 2024 Olympic Games.
+A graph containing some data from Paris 2024 Olympic Games.
+Please note that the content from repository is for education purpose only to explore Neo4j Aura DB and Cypher Query language.

+The dataset used for this exercise is avalaible on Kaggle at the page: https://www.kaggle.com/datasets/piterfm/paris-2024-olympic-summer-games/discussion?sort=hotness

 ## Steps to recreate the DB